t-crest/iot-rt/patmos/README.md

 make all down
 ```

-You should see some greeting in the terminal window.
+You should see some greeting in the terminal window coming from the second
+serial port.